Suntrakanesh/Turtle_revolve/README.md

 - After the recording duration, the message: `[rosbag_record_turtle-4] process has finished cleanly`

 - Verify that your bag file is properly recorded by using the rosbag info command followed by the absolute or relative path of the file.
-To do so, enter the following command
+To do so, enter the following command<br/>
 `roscd pkg_task0/bag_files`<br/>
 `rosbag info my_turtle.bag`